 However, the question still remained: how would states and municipalities implement the decision, if at all?
 Baltimore was perhaps in as good a position as any southern city to deal with these momentous implications.
 Local officials were certainly well aware that the case was pending and the experience at Polytechnic had shown that a relatively smooth transition was possible.
 Elizabeth Murphy Moss would later recall, “When the Court handed its decision, already everything was moving … Because there had been this foresight in planning and there had been established a rapport between the school officials who wanted to do the right thing.”
 (11) But would that good will and planning be enough to avoid the potential difficulties of desegregating a whole system with more 140,000 students?
 (David Armenti)

-Look for Part Two of the story this Fall.
+Part Two of the story can be read here.

 David Armenti is the Student Research Center Coordinator at the Maryland Historical Society.